KamalakerDadi/brain-atlas/andreas-atlas-early/README.md

 This version builds atlases for the early weeks where we have many fewer sample brains.

+Login to a doc machine and clone this repo into your home area.
+It needs to be on a public path, such as `/homes/jcupitt/GIT/brain-atlas/andreas-atlas-early`.

 Link the server input and output directories here:

 ```